lewagon/awesome-navbars/README.md

 ## HTML template

-Start by copying the HTML for the Boostrap navbar with an extra `.navbar-perso` class to over-ride your navbar.
-You can add the `.navbar-fixed-top` Bootstrap class to fix it on top of your page.
+Start by copying the HTML for the Boostrap navbar with an extra `.navbar-perso` class to over-ride Bootstrap default style.
+You can also add the `.navbar-fixed-top` class to fix your navbar on top of the page.

 ```html